| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 cstime

-If argument which? is absent, the times
+If argument which? is absent, the times procedure returns

 five scheme values: the number of clock ticks that have elapsed since